-- Will ensure that the child protection policy and procedures are understood and implemented by all staff; - allocate sufficient time, training, support and resources, including cover arrangements when necessary, to enable the DSL and deputy/s to carry out their roles effectively, including the assessment of pupils and attendance at strategy discussions and other necessary meetings; - support the designated teacher for looked (and previously) after children to promote the educational achievement of any pupils who are looked after by the Local Authority and who have left care through adoption, special guardianship or child arrangement orders or who were adopted from state care outside England and Wales; - ensure that all staff have the skills, knowledge and understanding necessary to keep looked after and previously looked after children safe; - ensure that all staff feel able to raise concerns about poor or unsafe practice and that such concerns are handled sensitively and in accordance with the whistleblowing procedures; - ensure that the culture of the school supports the provision of effective pastoral care and early help;

-- ensure that staff do everything they can to support social workers when Children's Social Care become involved; - ensure that pupils are provided with opportunities throughout the curriculum to learn about safeguarding and how to keep themselves safe at all times, including when online, as part of a broad and balanced curriculum; - refer all allegations that a child has been harmed by or that children may be at risk of harm from a member of staff or volunteer to the Designated Officer in the Local Authority within one working day before any internal investigation; - ensure that anyone who has harmed or may pose a risk of harm to a child is referred to the Disclosure and Barring Service, as advised by the Designated Officer; - ensure that relevant staff are made aware of disqualification under the childcare act 2006 and their obligations to disclose relevant information.
+- Will ensure that the child protection policy and procedures are understood and implemented by all staff; - Identify a appropriate senior member of staff, from the school senior leadership team, to be appointed to the role of designated safeguarding lead. - allocate sufficient time, training, support and resources, including cover arrangements when necessary, to enable the DSL and deputy/s to carry out their roles effectively, including the assessment of pupils and attendance at strategy discussions and other necessary meetings; - support the designated teacher for looked (and previously) after children to promote the educational achievement of any pupils who are looked after by the Local Authority and who have left care through adoption, special guardianship or child arrangement orders or who were adopted from state care outside England and Wales; - ensure that all staff have the skills, knowledge and understanding necessary to keep looked after and previously looked after children safe; - ensure that all staff feel able to raise concerns about poor or unsafe practice and that such concerns are handled sensitively and in accordance with the whistleblowing procedures; - ensure that the culture of the school supports the provision of effective pastoral care and early help; - ensure that staff do everything they can to support social workers when Children's Social Care become involved; - ensure that pupils are provided with opportunities throughout the curriculum to learn about safeguarding and how to keep themselves safe at all times, including when online, as part of a broad and balanced curriculum; - refer all allegations that a child has been harmed by or that children may be at risk of harm from a member of staff or volunteer to the Designated Officer in the Local Authority within one working day before any internal investigation; - ensure that anyone who has harmed or may pose a risk of harm to a child is referred to the Disclosure and Barring Service, as advised by the Designated Officer; - ensure that relevant staff are made aware of disqualification under the childcare act 2006 and their obligations to disclose relevant information.

-3.5 The Local Governing Body
+3.6 The Local Governing Body

-- will nominate a member (normally the chair) to be responsible for liaising with the Local Authority and other agencies in the event of an allegation being made against the headteacher; - identify a named governor to take leadership responsibility for the school's safeguarding arrangements.
+- Will nominate a member (normally the chair) to be responsible for liaising with the Local Authority and other agencies in the event of an allegation being made against the Headteacher. - Identify a named governor to take leadership responsibility for the school's safeguarding arrangements.
 That governor will maintain regular contact with the DSL and will ensure that the governing body receives regular reports about safeguarding activity at the school. - It is the responsibility of the governing body to ensure that the school's safeguarding, recruitment and managing allegations procedures take into account the procedures and practice of the Local Authority, local safeguarding partnership and national guidance.